-Four-star 2020 Eastside Catholic RB Sam Adams verbally commits to UW Huskies
+Four-star 2020 Eastside Catholic RB Sam Adams II verbally commits to UW Huskies

 He’s one of the top running backs in his class — and that may not even be his best position.

-“I think he’s probably the most versatile player in the class in the state of Washington,” 247Sports national recruiting editor Brandon Huffman told The Times this week.
+“I think he’s probably the most versatile player in the class in the state of Washington,” 247Sports national recruiting editor Brandon Huffman said this week.
 “I know that he has a number of offers to play running back, a number of offers to play safety.
 I know his heart’s at running back.
 I know some of the best coaches in college football think he’s an NFL safety and think he has the potential to be an elite safety.

 “This is a guy who didn’t start coming into his own until this last season.
 So there’s still a lot of good football to be played for him.
 I don’t think he’s anywhere near where his ceiling is, largely because this is really the first season he was healthy in the last couple years.
 His positional versatility is what makes him such a unique player.”